sukhdeepsharma/IaC/jboss-7.2-standalone/README.md

 	2. Place the jboss-eap-7.2.0.zip file in roles/jboss-eap-standalone/files folder

-These playbooks deploy a very basic implementation of JBoss Enterprise Application Server 7.2 version.
+These playbooks deploy a very basic implementation of JBoss Enterprise Application Server 7.2 version on Azure Cloud VM provisioned via terraform.
 To use them, first edit the `hosts` inventory file to contain the hostnames of the machines on which you want JBoss deployed, and edit the group_vars/all file to set any JBoss configuration parameters you need.